-- our ability to set a price that we believe is fair for the Zephyr Valve; - our ability to generate revenue and achieve or maintain profitability; and - · the availability of capital.
+- our ability to set a price that we believe is fair for the Zephyr Valve; - our ability to generate revenue and achieve or maintain profitability; and - the availability of capital.

 Changes in healthcare policy could increase our costs and subject us to additional regulatory requirements that may interrupt commercialization of our current and future solutions.
 Changes in healthcare policy could increase our costs, decrease our revenue and impact sales of and reimbursement for our current and future products.
-The Affordable Care Act substantially changed the way healthcare is financed by both governmental and private insurers, and significantly impacts our industry.
+Further, it is possible that additional governmental action is taken in response to the COVID-19 pandemic.
+For example, the Trump administration issued an executive order on August 3, 2020 directing CMS to propose a regulation extending Medicare coverage for certain telemedicine services provided to certain Medicare beneficiaries beyond the duration of the COVID-19 pandemic.
+CMS is required to propose the regulation within sixty (60) days of the issuance of the executive order.